EvilBT/ComfyUI_SLK_joy_caption_two/readme_us.md

 # JoyCaptionAlpha Two for ComfyUI
 English | [中文](./readme.md)
 ## Recent changes
+* [2024-10-15] v0.0.3: Fixed an issue where specifying 'cuda:0' would partially fail, now defaults to 'cuda'
 * [2024-10-14] v0.0.2: Added registration to Comfy Manager, allowing for installation of this node through it.
 Fixed the incorrect model selection guidance; the original framework was based on unsloth/Meta-Llama-3.1-8B-Instruct instead of Meta-Llama-3.1-8B.
 * [2024-10-12] v0.0.1: Basic implementation of [JoyCaptionAlpha Two](https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two) on ComfyUI is completed.